jstwister/vscode-flow-ide/README.md

 # vscode-flow-ide

 An alternative Flowtype extension for Visual Studio Code.
-Flowtype is a static type checker ment to find errors in Javascript programs.
+Flowtype is a static type checker meant to find errors in Javascript programs.

 ## Features